sithmel/json-key-value/README.md

 ## The idea

 The main idea behind this library is that a JSON can be converted into a sequence of "path, value" pairs and can be reconstructed from this sequence.
-This allows to:

-- Filter and transform a big JSON as a stream, without having to load it in memory
+This allows to filter and transform a big JSON as a stream, without having to load it in memory
-- to store the sequence in a key value store, in such a way that you can retrieve part of the JSON efficiently

 An example of a sequence is: